skip to main content

 STAR ASSESSMENT

 The Star Reading and Star Math are both short, low stakes, computer adaptive, academic assessments.
 They help teachers better understand what students know and can do in the areas of reading and math.
 Teachers use this information to guide their instruction.
-All students in grades 7-12 take this assessment 3 times a year.
+All students in grades 7-12 take this assessment in either their English and/or Math class.

 PFT: Physical Fitness Testing